Roymaniac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `ls -la > ls_cwd_content` write into a file `ls_cwd_content` the result of the `ls -la` command

 Use `tail -1 < iacta >> iacta` to duplicate the last line of `iacta` file

+Use `find -name "*.js" type f -delete` to delete all regular `.js` files extension present in cwd and subdirectory